An unexpected cancer diagnosis

 When you're spending time outdoors, sunscreen is a must.
 It protects your skin from the sun's harmful UV rays that can cause aging and skin cancer.
 But lately, some sunscreen ingredients are under fire for not being environmentally safe.
 This has some dermatologists concerned about a decline in sunscreen usage and a rise in skin cancer rates.

-"We know that sun exposure is associated with skin cancer, and we've spent the last several decades educating the public about the preventive benefits of wearing sun protection," says Dr. Mona Mofid, a board-certified dermatologist affiliated with Sharp Grossmont Hospital.
+"We know that sun exposure is associated with skin cancer, and we've spent the last several decades educating the public about the preventive benefits of wearing sun protection," says Dr. Mona Mofid, a board-certified dermatologist with Sharp Community Medical Group.

 "More than 3 million Americans develop skin cancer every year, and many people don't realize that one person dies every hour in our country from melanoma," she says.
 "But if you protect your skin, it's one of the most preventable cancers."